kswang2400/food-trucks-sf/README.md

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [x] Return a full list of food trucks in the database
-- [ ] Cache list of trucks to update twice a day
-- [ ] Implement Google Maps API for location tracking
+- [x] Implement Google Maps API for location tracking
-- [ ] Display location of user and food trucks in the area
+- [x] Display location of user and food trucks in the area
-- [ ] Allow map vs. list view with distances calculated
+- [ ] List View with more detail